Transportation - Policies and Procedures

 Empty Seat (Seat Availability) Provision

 Where school bus routes have been established and there are empty seats on a bus, students may be provided transportation even though their distance from the school is within walking distance.
-School principals authorize and assign empty seat requests for their students, after recieving a completed Empty Seat Application form.
-When assigning students to empty seats, school principals can make decisions based on their own knowledge of the family situation as well as consideration of the following criteria:
+School principals authorize and assign empty seat requests for their students, after receiving a completed Empty Seat Application form.

 Students who have been identified as requiring English Second Language assistance and do not meet regular entitlement requirements may apply for transportation service.
 Grade 7 and 8 students approved for such service will normally receive taxi or small vehicle transportation, and students in Grades 9 through 12 would receive approval for public transit (OC Transpo) transportation services.
 Should the student reside in an area not serviced by the public transit authority, small vehicle transportation may be provided.
 All requests for ESL transportation require the proper documentation, including any subsequent changes in transportation arrangements.
 A "Request for Special Transportation" form must be completed by a school official.
 All changes to ESL transportation require three full days notice.